EBZebra/docs/edge/source/guide/setup.md

 # Enterprise Browser Installation
-## Installation on a desktop or laptop
+## Installation on Host PC

 Installing Enterprise Browser on your system will provide all the software necessary to start making your own Enterprise Browser apps.
-All that's needed is a **computer that connects via ADB or ActiveSync to one or more [supported Zebra devices](index.html) running Android, Windows Mobile or Windows CE**.
+All that's needed is a **desktop or laptop that connects via ADB or Mobile Device Center (or ActiveSync on WinXP) to one or more [supported Zebra devices](index.html) running Android, Windows Mobile or Windows CE**.
 See the Prerequisites section for connection details.

 #####Mac OS X Support
 Enterprise Browser now offers limited support for Mac OS X. The Enterprise Browser 1.3 device installer packages can now be downloaded as a disk image (.dmg) file, permitting Mac users to: